exercism/julia/concepts/ranges/introduction.md

 Note that ranges are _not_ vectors.
 They are just a set of instructions to generate a sequence ("lazy" evaluation, or an "iterator").

-If you need an vector, use the `collect()` function for conversion:
+If you need a range as a vector, use the `collect()` function for conversion:

 ```julia-repl
 julia> collect(0:5)